-Zillow’s partnership with Century 21 and the Toronto Real Estate Board’s recent loss to the Supreme Court clearly show which way the wind is blowing with regard to real estate home sales data.
+The Zillow partnership with Century 21 defeated TREB in a recent loss to the Supreme Court over home sales data.
+This clearly shows which way the wind is blowing for the industry moving forward.

 The Toronto Real Estate Board (TREB) is being forced to share data on buyer agent commission rates, prior listings, previous sold prices and transactions that haven’t closed.